seasonedchaos/seasonedchaos.github.io/_posts/2023-09-27-Part-I-A-Sprinkle-on-Monsoons.md

 In short, large-scale climate can influence monsoon strength and cycles, which can drastically affect the rainfall received by most of the global population.
 However, because the summer monsoon itself is such a dominant global feature, it can exert its own influence on global climate patterns.
 Come back for monsoon part II to find out more!

 <br><br>
-<div style="text-align: right"><i> Written by: Kayla Besong and Kelsey Malloy</i></div>
+<div style="text-align: right"><i> Written by: Marybeth Arcodia and Kelsey Malloy</i></div>
-<div style="text-align: right"><i> Graphics credit to: Kayla Besong (thumbnail, seasonal forecast figure) and ENSO blog (PNA pattern figure)</i></div>
+<div style="text-align: right"><i> Graphics credit to: Kayla Besong (thumbnail, hot tub animation, ENSO+IOD animation) and NOAA/JPL ()</i></div>
 <br>

-<sup>*</sup>Let's take an imaginary box of air which allows air to pass in and out.
+<sup>**</sup>Let's take an imaginary box of air which allows air to pass in and out.
 If the air inside of the box heats, the air will expand, causing some molecules to escape the box.
 There are now less molecules inside the box, creating low pressure.